VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   scrape_duration_seconds > 1.5
   ```

+* `scrape_response_size_bytes` - size in bytes of response for the given target.
+This allows to monitor amount of data scraped and to set valid
+  `max_scrape_size` for a target

 * `scrape_timeout_seconds` - the configured timeout for the current scrape target (aka `scrape_timeout`).
   This allows detecting targets with scrape durations close to the configured scrape timeout.
   For example, the following [MetricsQL query](https://docs.victoriametrics.com/metricsql/) returns targets (identified by `instance` label),